Research and innovation in artificial intelligence in the naval equipment and technologies sector has declined in the last year.

 The figures also provide an insight into the largest innovators in the sector.

-The Boeing was the top AI innovator in the naval equipment and technologies sector in the latest quarter.
-The company, which has its headquarters in the United States, filed 39 AI related patents in the three months ending June.
-That was up from 28 over the same period in 2021.
+Thales SA was the top AI innovator in the naval equipment and technologies sector in the latest quarter.
+The company, which has its headquarters in France, filed 12 AI related patents in the three months ending March.
+That was down from 14 over the same period in 2021.